 3 – You can’t spend all the money you earn.

 Don’t let that discourage you.
 It simply means that a portion of your salary will be set aside for taxes.
 Welcome to adulthood!
-The whys and hows of this may not make sense to you at first, but it all makes sense once it’s broken down.
+The why’s and how’s of this may not make sense to you at first, but it all makes sense once your bill is broken down.
 The important thing to remember is that all income, even the tips you’re earning as a waiter, is taxable.
 Not being completely forthcoming with the government isn’t typically good idea—we’ve all seen the movies.
 So always keep track of the money you’ve made, and don’t spend it all before you know how much you might owe in taxes.

 Knowing and following these simple guidelines will guarantee that your hard-earned money doesn’t become a lump-of-coal problem for you down the road.

 Want others to know about seasonal work tax tips?
 Share the post on social media!

 Was this topic helpful?